justinkrojos/Lecture_Project_1/README.md

 Lecture_Project_1 is an independent project made to reduce the requirements of watching university lectures.
-It will use functions like SPHINX4 to support voice recognition capabilities, and will also support compatibility of a (PS4) controller.
+It will use functions like SPHINX4 to support image processing capabilities for note-writing.

-This is currently a work in progress and I estimate the final product to be completed mid 2020.
+This is currently a work in progress.